finos/FDC3/README.md

 ## About this Repository
 FDC3 is a standard.
 This repository houses the documentation and specifications for the ratified FDC3 standards.

+## Using the standard
+Check out [the documentation website](https://fdc3.finos.org) for the different components of the standard, an overview of [common use cases](https://fdc3.finos.org/docs/1.1/use-cases/overview), developer [API docs](https://fdc3.finos.org/docs/1.1/api/overview) and [standard compliance information](https://fdc3.finos.org/docs/1.1/fdc3-compliance).

+Latest version of the standard is [1.1](https://fdc3.finos.org/docs/1.1/fdc3-intro).
+See [all available versions](https://fdc3.finos.org/versions).

+### Using the standard?
+Let us know!
+If you are an existing individual or corporate user of the FDC3 standard, we would love to hear from you: just email the [FDC3 General List](fdc3@finos.org) with details about how you are using the standard.
+If you'd like to be listed as a standard user, you can directly [send a pull request to update our website](./website/data/users.json) or, if listing your logo publicly requires legal evaluation, you can reach out privately to the [FDC3 Product Management Committee](fdc3-private@finos.org).

 ## Contribute to the FDC3 Standard

 ### FDC3 Standard Working Group